Graduate Studentship Endowment Fund

 Lili Pickett-Palmer (G18, Film & Screen Studies)

-Donations to the fund will be used as ‘expendable endowment’ meaning that as suitable candidates present themselves the College can spend donations as they are received and any surplus will be used to build the endowment.
+This level of financial support is made possible thanks to generous gifts from Trusts and Foundations, alumni and friends of the College.
+Donations to the Graduate Studentship Endowment Fund will be used as ‘expendable endowment’ meaning that as suitable candidates present themselves the College can spend donations as they are received and any surplus will be used to build the endowment.

 Gifts of any amount are hugely valued and will make a real difference.
 We also welcome donors who may wish to support a graduate student for the duration of their course, or to endow a studentship in perpetuity.